Heat Cramps (cont.)

 - Find a local Doctor in your town

 What are the signs and symptoms of heat cramps?

 Do individuals with heat cramps tend only to have muscle cramps?
 If an individual has other signs or symptoms such as lightheadedness, weakness, nausea and vomiting, and headache he or she may be suffering from heat exhaustion.
-Affected individuals who have stopped sweating or who develop a fever and become confused may have heat stroke which is a true medical emergency.
+Affected individuals who have stopped sweating or who develop a fever and become confused may be developing heat stroke, which is a true medical emergency.

 When should an individual seek medical care for heat cramps?